IrisDinge/Script4DOTA/README.md

 Attention: it better to be int type

-This scriptKit is for transfering data format from yolov3 to qqwweee's keras-yolov3
+This scriptKit is for transfering all data formats u may need in qqwweee's keras-yolov3 also DOTA